Maxz-09/Ar-Vikaru-Bot/README.md

 - Always Get Free updates
 - Given guidance to modify
 - Guided to be able to develop bots

+You can also use and see the bot features via community [group](https://chat.whatsapp.com/JfpGsd5GPh5EzvRVjm54tx)

 ### Contributing